George Worker

-George Herrick Worker (born 23 August 1989) is a New Zealand international cricketer.
+George Herrick Worker (born 23 August 1989) is a New Zealand former international cricketer.
 He was named in New Zealand's squad for their tour to Zimbabwe in August 2015, after Mitchell Santner was ruled out due to injury.
 He made his Twenty20 International debut for New Zealand on 9 August 2015.
 He made his One Day International debut for New Zealand against South Africa on 23 August 2015.
+On 13 August 2024, he was announced his retirement from professional cricket at the age of 34 to take up an opportunity with an investment services firm.